FanatiQS/VerbalEyes-Scroll-Controller/README.md

 This function gets a string that should be passed to the logging function.
 A length argument is also defined but not not always required.

 ## Update Configuration
-Details on how to implement updateConfig
-More details on how the input data should be structured can be found in the [ls][Configuration] chapter.
+TODO: Add details on how to implement updateConfig More details on how the input data should be structured can be found in the [configuration](#configuration) chapter.

 ## Connection
-Details about ensureConnection function
+TODO: Add details about ensureConnection function

 ## Scroll Control
-Details about updateSpeed and jumpToTop
+TODO: Add details about updateSpeed and jumpToTop functions

 # Configuration